skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ## Time 🕗

-Currently (2019-07-16) running the `integration-test-docker` test suite takes around `02:54` on a laptop with i7 and 16GB of RAM (which also runs Firefox, Slack, Emacs, Spotify++).
+Currently (2019-07-16) running the `integration-test-docker` test suite takes around `02:54` on an i7 CPU with 16GB of RAM (the machine also runs Firefox, Slack, Emacs, Spotify++).

+---

+## Time 🕗
 The bulk of this time is to bring up the two Docker clusters (one for the `/escenic-admin` tests and one for the `/webservice` tests).

-A total of 22 JUnit tests are run against these clusters (most of them comprise of several HTTP requests).
+A total of 22 JUnit tests are run against these clusters (most of these tests issue several HTTP requests).

 ---

 ## Future proof

-- Uses Java 11's own HTTP libraries (no Apache HttpClient, RestEasy or similar)
+- Uses Java 11's own HTTP libraries (no Apache HttpClient, RestEasy or the like)
 - No Java dependencies on ECE
 - The only external library is **XOM** for XML handling